 Pretty easy, right?
 Let’s get to it!

-Charred Chicory, Apple and Walnut Salad, a quick and easy light lunch or side salad.
+Charred Chicory, Apple and Walnut Salad (an easy light lunch)

 - 4 small chicory heads